Breast Augmentation Sydney

 This is why I use 3D Breast Simulation software to help plan the operation, and attempt to predict the likely post-operative result.

 During the consultation, we will go through your 3D image, and you will wear external sizers.
-Using my simulation software, we will then carefully plan your operation and render a likely post-operative result based on implant size, shape and position.
+Using my simulation software, we will then carefully plan your breast implant surgery and render a likely post-operative result based on implant size, shape and position.

 To achieve a predictable and safe outcome, each woman needs a customised approach with a few key considerations.